sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

 :math:`0, 1,\ \beta,\ \beta + 1,\ \beta + 2,\ 2\beta + 1,\ 2\beta + 2,\ 3\beta + 1,\ 3\beta + 2,\ 3\beta + 3, \ 4\beta + 2,\ 4\beta + 3, ...`

-To get this set of points, we start from :math:`0` and read the fixed point : we add :math:`1` each time we read a letter :math:`a` and we add :math:`\beta-1` each time we read a letter :math:`b`.
+To get this set of points, we start from :math:`0` and read the fixed point: we add :math:`1` each time we read a letter :math:`a` and we add :math:`\beta-1` each time we read a letter :math:`b`.

 Automaton
 ~~~~~~~~~

-This set of points of :math:`\mathbf Q(\beta)` is described by the automaton followed figure describing the quasicrystal
+This set of points of :math:`\mathbf Q(\beta)` is described by the automaton :math:`\mathcal{A}` of the following figure describing the quasicrystal
 associated to the Fibonnacci substitution:

 ..
 PLOT::